• Skip to primary navigation

 You can use canned or fresh tomatoes to make this easy prawn tomato pasta.

-If you're going to use canned tomatoes, the best ones to look for is the San Marzano variety.
+If you're using canned tomatoes, the best ones to look for is the San Marzano variety.

 They grow in Italy, in the Campania region, and have a PDO (protected designation of origin) status.